HackYourFuture/JavaScript1/Week3/MAKEME.md

 let myString = "hello,this,is,a,difficult,to,read,sentence";
 ```

-1\.1 Add the string to your file and console.log it.
+1\.1 Add the string to your file and log it.
-1\.2 Console.log the length of `myString`.
+1\.2 Log the length of `myString`.
 1\.3 The commas make that the sentence is quite hard to read.
 Find a way to remove the commas from the string and replace them with spaces.
-1\.4 Console.log `myString` to see if you succeeded.
+1\.4 Log `myString` to see if you succeeded.

 2\. **Arrays!**